Hidden long-range correlations in the ion distribution at the graphite / [bmim][NTf$_2$] electrified interface: Results

 The effect of the MC annealing on the definition of dipoles on top of a single configuration of the ions is illustrated in Fig.~\ref{CapacT300}.
 Arrow represent the strength and spatial location of each dipole in the sample.
 The choice of the location of each dipole is explained in the following paragraph.
 The bottom panel shows the final configuration resulting from the simulated annealing.
 The configuration used as an example has been extracted from the simulation of the capacitor at $T=300$ K, $P=1$ bar, $\sigma=0$.
 The topmost panel shown a configuration of dipoles selected at random during the simulation at the highest temperature ($T=2$) of the simulated annealing protocol.
 The color of each arrow is assigned as follows: if the $x$ component of the dipole points to the right, the arrow is painted red, otherwise it is painted gray.
 The number of red dipoles equals the number of gray dipoles to within $1$ \%.
-From the figure, it is apparent that at the end of the MC procedure, dipoles are of similar size and the sum of their self-energies, although unlikely to be the true absolute minimum, is already low in energy (see the self energy as a function of $T$ during the annealing in Fig.~\ref{udip}).
-It might be worth emphasising that this procedure is carried out at fixed position of all atoms in the system, only the distribution of fictitious dipole bonds among ions being interchanged.
+From the figure, it is apparent that at the end of the MC procedure, dipoles are of similar size and the sum of their self-energies, although unlikely to be the true absolute minimum, is already low in energy (see the self-energy as a function of $T$ during the annealing in Fig.~\ref{udip}).
+It might be worth emphasising that this procedure is carried out on a single configuration of the sample, i.e., at fixed position of all atoms in the system, only the distribution of fictitious dipole bonds among ions being interchanged.

 The probability distribution for the separation $R_d$ of the charges for the dipoles in the final configuration is shown in Fig.~\ref{prob-dip}.
 The average value $\langle R_d \rangle=0.5$ nm corresponds well to the geometric separation of cations and anions in the radial distribution function of the homogeneous [bmim][NTf$_2$] liquid at the same conditions.
-The full width at half peak of about $0.1$ nm is sufficiently short to support the idea that the dipoles defined in this way are indeed physical associations of ions and not only fleeting geometrical details in the evolving ionic configuration.
+The full width at half peak of about $0.1$ nm is sufficiently short to support the idea that the dipoles defined in this way, although not permanent, are indeed physical associations of ions and not only fleeting geometrical details in the evolving ionic configuration of the [bmim][NTf$_2$] sample.